Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

   does not include time waiting for input or output operations, such as reading in an input file, or any other waiting caused by the program or operating system.

+In most cases, measuring just the wall clock time is usually sufficient for working out how your code scales.
+But what is code scalability?

+### What is scalability?

+Scalability describes how efficiently a program can use additional resources to solve a problem faster, or to handle larger problems.
+A scalable code continues to achieve performance improvements as more resources are allocated to it.
+Programs which don't scale well show diminishing returns as more resources are allocated, often due to bottlenecks such as serial code sections or other overheads.
+It's important to note that not all programs need to scale perfectly or to hundreds of thousands of processors.
+Every program has a practical scaling limit beyond which performance gains level off or even decline.
+What matters is understanding where the limit lies for your application and what the bottleneck is.

+Bottlenecks are the parts of a program that limit its scalability.
+Even small sections of serial code, or operations that require coordination between processors, can dominate the total runtime.
+According to [Amdahl’s Law](https://en.wikipedia.org/wiki/Amdahl%27s_law), the speedup of a parallel program is constrained by its serial fraction, so perfect scaling is impossible when any part of the program must execute sequentially.
+Typical bottlenecks include communication overhead, synchronisation delays, I/O operations, and load imbalance.
+As processor count increases, these costs can outweigh the benefits of parallel execution, leaving some resources idle.

+Scalability is measured by observing how the program's execution time changes as the number of processors increases.
+This can be quantified through speedup (the ratio of single-processor runtime to multi-processor runtime) and efficiency (the ratio of achieved speedup to the number of processors used).
+These are calculated through measurements of wall clock time and plotted against the processor count to show how performance scales.

+Measuring scalability helps identify whether performance limitations stem from the code itself, the problem size, or the system architecture.
+Because computing resources are finite, measuring scalability is essential to ensure they are used efficiently.
+It allows you to determine when adding more cores no longer provides meaningful benefits, preventing wasted resources.

 ### Strong Scaling

+Strong scaling measures how execution time changes when the problem size *stays constant* but the number of processors increases.
+Ideally, when doubling the processor count we should see expect for the runtime to be halved.
+In practise, performance gains are limited by serial code and overheads such as communication, synchronisation or I/O operations limited by the file or operating system.

 ### Weak Scaling

+Weak scaling measures show runtime changes when both the problem size and number of processors increase proportionally, keeping the workload per processor constant; in contrast, when measuring strong scaling, the workload per processors decreases.
+Ideally, the runtime should remain constant as more processors are added.
+Weak scaling is important for large simulations which would be functionally impossible without a large number of resources.

 ### The dangers of premature optimisation